devdekunle/AirBnB_clone/README.md

 c.
 The "EOF" or "quit" command is used to exit the interpreter.
 By typing the word "quit" or pressing the keys "ctrl + D", the interpreter in exited.

 THE COMMANDS AVAILABLE IN THE INTERPRETER:
+create: Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id of the instance.